Lori Vallow Daybell is sentenced to multiple life terms for killing her children

 The lengthy trial was full of strange and shocking moments.
 Prosecutors say Vallow Daybell was motivated by arcane religious beliefs about "dark energy" and the "end times," and by her desire to pursue a life with her new husband, Chad Daybell — including conspiring to kill his late wife.

-Thomas urged Boyce to impose on his client a 20-year fixed term with an "indeterminate" life sentence.
+Later, Thomas urged Boyce to impose on his client a 20-year fixed term with an "indeterminate" life sentence, with her prison time set to run concurrently.

 Prosecutor Rob Wood asked for the maximum sentence — several fixed life terms without the possibility of parole — saying Vallow Daybell had betrayed her children's trust in a horrific manner.